FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 We will now add a new button to the frontend that will call the `decrement_counter` function when clicked.
 To do this, we will modify the `./src/App.tsx` file.

-First, we will add a function called `onDecrementPressed` similar to the `onIncrementPressed` function:
+First, we will add a function called `decrementCounter` similar to the `incrementCounter` function:

-<<< @/../../create-fuels-counter-guide/src/routes/index.lazy.tsx#create-fuels-counter-guide-on-decrement-react-function{ts:line-numbers}
+<<< @/../../create-fuels-counter-guide/src/components/Contract.tsx#create-fuels-counter-guide-on-decrement-react-function{ts:line-numbers}

-Second, we will add a new button to the UI that will call the `onDecrementPressed` function when clicked:
+Second, we will add a new button to the UI that will call the `decrementCounter` function when clicked:

 <!-- TODO: our docs engine currently does not detect comments in JSX -->